psi4/psi4/doc/sphinxman/source/dft.rst

 .. math:: \nabla \rho_{\sigma} (\vec r_1) = 2 D_{\mu\nu}^{\sigma} \phi_{\mu}
     (\vec r_1) \nabla \phi_{\nu} (\vec r_1)

-GGA functionals are essentially the same cost as LSDA functionals, and are often considerably more accurate.
+GGA functionals are essentially the same cost as LSDA functionals and are often considerably more accurate.

 Another local variant  which has gained some popularity (though perhaps not as